Students, Advisers and Teachers

 View this YouTube video for this free and helpful resource.
 We encourage educators to share this 15-minute video with students.
 Who better to learn from than their teen peers?

 The Student Keystone Media Awards contest recognizes high school, college and university journalism that provides relevance, integrity, and initiative in serving readers.
 Pennsylvania high school, college or university students that meet the criteria outlined in the contest rules may enter the contest.
-Contest rules are available in November with a January deadline.
-Winners are announced by mid-March.
+Contest rules are available in November with a late December deadline.
+Winners are announced in March.

 The PNA Foundation recognizes that student journalists do amazing work throughout the school year.
 It’s uplifting for anyone who cares about the news media industry to know that creative, committed and passionate students are excelling at what we love.